 Silo interlinking strategy

 Here comes the important part.
 I'm only talking about internal linking, not the outbound links.
-4-5 outbound links in your 1000 word article are great.

 Without a proper internal linking strategy in your silo structure, how can you expect Google to determine relevant content on your site?

 Before knowing the internal linking rules for silo structure, you need to know the two things we are trying to accomplish here.

 Grouping: Putting the content in relevant categories, and group/cluster the relevant content tightly together through internal linking.

 Isolation: Making sure that there are no internal links between the irrelevant pages or posts on your site as it leaks relevancy juice.

 - All the supportive blog posts that you created should link back to the parent silo pages (preferably in the first paragraph of the child posts).
 This is where you pass maximum link juice to the silo content and rank for huge keywords.

 You can be aggressive in terms of using the anchors in the internal links, for which your silo content should rank for.